 Two of Indiana’s global life sciences companies, Dow AgroSciences and Eli Lilly and Company, have both independently developed analytic pipelines to assist their scientists in interpreting the safety assessment data to determine the potential risk of new molecules.
 The Indiana Biosciences Research Institute (IBRI) collaborated with these companies to take their independently-developed analytic pipelines and develop a common platform to identify and quantify potential compound toxicity from the transcriptomic data.
 This platform uses current industrial experience and decision-making to improve adoption by the larger research and regulatory communities of these newer methods to rapidly assess compound toxicity and biological rationales.
 It also enables multiple standard informatics methods to be run consistently and compared across existing public data sets.

 In these early discovery experiments, detailing the disruptions of the biological pathways by these compounds allows scientists to better predict how the study results may translate to other human or environmental impacts.

-The IBRI Diabetes Center, led by Dr. Robert Considine, includes his lab, the Considine Lab, the Lilly Diabetes Center of Excellence (LDCE) and the Regenerative Medicine and Metabolic Biology Group (RMMB), led by Dr. Teresa Mastracci and her lab, the Mastracci Lab.
+The IBRI Diabetes Center, led by Dr. Robert Considine, includes his lab, the Considine Lab, the Lilly Diabetes Center of Excellence (LDCE), the Eizirik Lab led by Dr. Decio Eizirik, and the Regenerative Medicine and Metabolic Biology Group (RMMB), led by Dr. Teresa Mastracci and her lab, the Mastracci Lab.

 Instructing Proper Pancreas Development